Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ## Deploy

-Now the EKS cluster is setup we can start to provision Kubernetes resources on top of it.
+Now the EKS cluster is set up, we can start to provision Kubernetes resources on top of it.

 ### Ingress